Simplify Your GST Compliance with Expert Guidance!

 Effects of GST on Indian economy

-• GST has simplified the taxation system of the country by unifying multiple indirect tax methodologies into one globally acceptable tax collection system, reducing compliance of tax and cost to a great extent.
+• GST has simplified the taxation system of the country by unifying multiple indirect taxes into one globally acceptable tax collection system, reducing compliance of tax and cost to a great extent.

-• GST has empowered many small businesses by reducing tax burdens and simplifying them.
+• GST has simplified indirect tax collection system by consolidating multiple indirect taxes into one for many small businesses by reducing tax burdens and simplifying them.
 For firms with a turnover of more than Rs.
 20 lakhs in case of supplier of services and Rs.
 40 lakhs in case of supplier of goods, required to register under GST.
 Small businesses can register for a composition scheme, if they have businesses with an annual turnover of not exceeding Rs.
 1.5 crores.
 Prior to now, Indian logistics companies had several warehouses throughout different states in order to avoid CST and state entry taxes.
 Due to the increase in buffer stock requirements and storage costs, they incurred significant expenditures.
 However, with the implementation of GST, the restrictions on interstate travel have been considerably removed and paved way for a better flow of goods across PAN India.

 • There will be more transparency in the system because customers will be able to determine exactly what taxes they are being charged.